 Maintenance – $784 is for aircraft A and $677 is for aircraft B.

 Engines – Aircraft A costs $580 and aircraft B costs $560.

 Evaluating these costs, it comes out that the cost per hour is $2,740 for aircraft A and $2,758 for aircraft B.

-Aircraft A is capable of flying 8% faster than the latter one.
-Therefore, it will take fewer hours to complete a trip from the origin to destination.
+Aircraft A is capable of flying 8% faster than the latter.
+Therefore, it will take fewer hours to complete a trip from origin to destination.
 In that case, it is calculated that if aircraft A takes 400 annual hours for completing trips, aircraft B will take 432 hours for completing it.
-As a result, the cost per year would be $1,096,000 for aircraft A whereas it would be $1,191,456 for aircraft B. Aircraft A will cost almost 10% less than aircraft B that apparently seemed cheaper per year.
-The difference will count $1 million over 10 years.
+As a result, the cost per year would be $1,096,000 for aircraft A whereas it would be $1,191,456 for aircraft B. Aircraft A will cost almost 10% less than aircraft B per year, making it cheaper to use, even though the initial cost is more.
+The difference will count as $1 million over 10 years.

 Despite having more capability than aircraft B the cost of aircraft A is either less or the same.
 Therefore, the decision of purchasing the right aircraft is a bit tricky.
-If you just go by the purchase cost, you may lose the profitable deal.
+If you just go by the purchase cost, you may lose out on a profitable deal.

 Take help from Aero Title, we provide all consultations about choosing the aircraft and perform the aircraft title search and airplane registration procedure on your behalf.
 Call us up and get the best deal.